New mapping tool to aid equitable disaster response

 It provides information about schools, hospitals, supermarkets, farmlands and roads affected by disasters.

-Sadvhi Selvaraj, a data scientist at Dragonfly Science, told 1News that the tool provides timely and relevant information for decision-makers to support response and recovery in an equitable way.
+Sadhvi Selvaraj, a data scientist at Dragonfly, told 1News that the tool provides timely and relevant information for decision-makers to support response and recovery in an equitable way.

 "You can target your response to what communities need what resources the most, and I think it will be really helpful in that regard," she said.